keycloak/keycloak-quickstarts/extension/extend-admin-console-spi/README.md

 ### Integration test of the Quickstart
 Make sure you have a Keycloak server running with an admin user in the master realm and copy the generated jar file into the providers folder.
 Your Keycloak server should be listening on `http://localhost:8180`.
-You can archive this by running:
+You can achieve this by running:
 ```
 ./kc.sh start-dev --http-port=8180
 ```

 You need to have Chrome browser installed and updated to the latest version.
-See README for additional details.
+See the root README for additional details.
 ```
 mvn clean install -Dextension
 ```